yus-ham/s5/messages/client-warnings/warnings.md

 > `%binding%` (%location%) is binding to a non-reactive property

+## event_handler_invalid

+> %handler% should be a function.
+Did you mean to %suggestion%?

 ## hydration_attribute_changed

 > The `%attribute%` attribute on `%html%` changed its value between server and client renders.
 The client value, `%value%`, will be ignored in favour of the server value